 Although Little Millstream Falls is obviously smaller than its bigger, downstream brother, it’s still an impressive waterfall and in my opinion, a better waterfall to visit if you only have time for one.

 I say that because this waterfall track winds down all the way to a wide, deep pool at the base of the falls.
-The waterfall itself is also a trio of plunging streams which creates a scenic little oasis amidst the dry eucalypt and red-dirt landscape.
+The waterfall itself is also a trio of plunging streams that creates a scenic little oasis amidst the dry eucalypt and red-dirt landscape.

-How to get here
+How to get to Little Millstream Falls

 Getting to Little Millstream Falls is initially a little more confusing than the previous waterfall.
 I’m sure I’m not alone when at first, I assumed that both waterfalls were accessible from. the same car park.
 However, this is not the case.

-Although it’s is only 500 M upstream from Big Millstream, you’ll have to drive back around to Ravenshoe and take a right on Tully Falls Road.
+Although it's is only 500 m upstream from Big Millstream, you'll have to drive back around to Ravenshoe and take a right on Tully Falls Road.
 Next, take the first right onto Wooroora Road and continue past the motorcycle club on the right.
-Soon, you’ll see a signpost for “Little Millstream Falls” on the right.
-It’s not a big detour at all and only takes about 10 minutes if that.
+Soon, you'll see a signpost for "Little Millstream Falls" on the right.
+It's not a big detour at all and only takes about 10 minutes if that.

 This short road to the car park is dirt with a few bumps.
 But, don’t worry you’ll manage even in your average 2WD sedan or hatchback.
 There is loads of space to park your car at the end of this short road.
 If you’re looking to do some hiking, there are even some trails leading from here into the Misty Mountains.